Water Flowing in Pipes - engineering and physics for plumbers (2)

 If the water has to move at a couple of metres per second, or thereabouts, how much pressure is needed?

-It's a simple question, but unfortunately there is no simple answer when the water is moving fast enough to be turbulent, as it is in house plumbing.
+It's a simple question, but unfortunately there is no simple answer.
+It depends on what pipes are fitted, and how long they are.
 Each case must be individually calculated.
 But don't despair - the calculation is very easy.

 The graph appears to show that the “friction factor” decreases as the Reynolds number goes up.
 More speed giving less friction?
 Hardly likely, is it?
 In fact, that’s not what the graph is saying.
 The “friction factor” is purely a measure of how the pipe affects the flow, and as the water becomes more turbulent the pipe itself plays a smaller part in events.

-Theory is all very well, but let's see some actual numbers here.
-The kitchen sink is fed by 15mm feed pipe.
+Theory is all very well, but let's see some actual numbers.
+The kitchen sink is fed by 15mm pipe.
 How much pressure will it take to get hot water (at about 60oC, say) moving out of the tap at 2 metres/second, and is this head achievable?

 Re = Speed x Diameter x (Density / Viscosity)